 Done in August 1951

 An American in Paris leading man Gene Kelly – an accomplished singer, dancer, and actor – also choreographed the movie, which was directed by Vincente Minnelli.
-Co-starring with Gene Kelly in An American in Paris (1951) was the former ballet dancer turned actress, Leslie Caron.
+Co-starring with Gene Kelly in An American in Paris (1951) in her first movie, is former ballet dancer turned actress Leslie Caron.
 An American in Paris featured music and lyrics by George and Ira Gershwin, and a closing 17-minute ballet sequence that reputedly cost $500,000.

 Babe Didrikson became a professional golfer in January 1938 when she was teamed with pro wrestler and sometime actor George Zaharias in the Los Angeles Open men’s PGA tournament.
 They married 11 months later, on December 23, 1938.
-She later reverted to amateur status in 1942 and won several major amateur ladies golf championships, before turning pro again in 1947.
+She reverted to amateur status in 1942 and won several major amateur ladies golf championships, before turning pro again in 1947.
 Babe Didrikson-Zaharias was diagnosed with colon cancer in 1953 and after a comeback year in 1954, died in September 1956 at the age of 45.

-Babe Didrikson was a star athlete in golf and basketball and track and field, before she took up golf in 1935.
-She won 3 track and field medals at the 1932 Olympics: a gold medal in the 80 meter hurdles, breaking her own world record time; another gold medal in the javelin with an Olympic record throw; and a silver in the high jump.
-While filming the biographical drama Babe (1975) actress Susan Clark played Babe and met actor Alex Karras, who played George Zaharias.
-Susan Clark and Alex Karras were married from 1980 until his dead in 2012.
+Babe Didrikson was a star athlete in basketball and track & field, before she took up golf in 1935.
+She won 3 track and field medals at the 1932 Olympics – a gold medal in the 80 meter hurdles, breaking her own world record time; another gold medal in the javelin with an Olympic record throw; and a silver in the high jump.
+She played herself in Pat and Mike (1952) starring Spencer Tracy and Katharine Hepburn.